When it comes to successful sports sponsorship campaigns, our thoughts are likely to turn immediately to Red Bull.

 2018 Winter Olympics x Procter and Gamble

-The 2018 Winter Olympics in PyeongChang was a great example of a brand utilising a sports championship to great effect.
+The 2018 Winter Olympics in PyeongChang was a great example of a brand utilizing a sports championship to great effect.
 Whilst an ad campaign rather than a sponsorship, Procter and Gamble’s ‘Thank You, Mom’ campaign leveraged the power and emotion of the world’s biggest winter sports championship to achieve ROI for its products.

 Potential problems?
 Too much schmaltz?
 Potentially, yes, but we love it.